 *Referrals to community programs

-DOWNLOAD the prescreen application below; complete; and e-mail it to firstname.lastname@example.org
+DOWNLOAD the application below; print out and complete; then scan and e-mail to firstname.lastname@example.org

 WIC Staff will contact you to follow up after receiving the form.